Sarah Ferguson: Marriage to Andrew

-After securing the Queen's consent (which at that time was required by the Royal Marriages Act 1772 for all descendants of King George III), Andrew and Sarah were married in Westminster Abbey on 23 July 1986.
-The Queen bestowed the title Duke of York upon Prince Andrew, and, as his new wife, Sarah automatically assumed her husband's royal and ducal status and became Her Royal Highness The Duchess of York.
-As Duchess of York, Sarah joined her husband in carrying out royal engagements, including official overseas visits.
+After securing the Queen's consent (which at that time was required by the Royal Marriages Act 1772 for all descendants of King George II), Andrew and Ferguson were married in Westminster Abbey on 23 July 1986.
+The Queen bestowed the title Duke of York upon Andrew, and, as his new wife, Ferguson automatically assumed her husband's royal and ducal status and became Her Royal Highness The Duchess of York.
+As Duchess of York, she joined her husband in carrying out royal engagements, including official overseas visits.

-In 1987, the Duke and Duchess of York undertook a 25-day tour of Canada.
-In February 1987, Sarah got a private pilot's license and, after passing a 40-hour training course that was paid for by Lord Hanson as a wedding gift, was presented with her wings at RAF Benson in December.
-On 22 January 1988, during the trip to New York to attend a fundraising event, Sarah was attacked by a young man at the entrance of her hotel.
-The man, who was screaming "murderers 3/8" and had the Irish Republican Army flag in his hands when he rushed at Sarah, was "charged with attempted assault on the Duchess and assault on a federal agent".
+In 1987, Andrew and Ferguson undertook a 25-day tour of Canada.
+In February 1987, Ferguson got a private pilot's licence and, after passing a 40-hour training course that was paid for by Lord Hanson as a wedding gift, was presented with her wings at RAF Benson in December.

+On 22 January 1988, during a trip to New York to attend a fundraising event, Ferguson was attacked by a young man at the entrance of her hotel.
+The man, who was screaming "murderers 3/8" and had the Irish Republican Army flag in his hands when he rushed at Ferguson, was charged with "attempted assault on the Duchess and assault on a federal agent".
 Later, a State Department press officer stated that "she was unharmed in the incident".

-In March 1988, the Duke and Duchess of York visited California.
+In March 1988, the two visited California.
 The trip was described by two British newspapers as a "brash, vulgar, excessive, weak-humored exhibition by two royals".
 The couple was defended by city officials of Los Angeles who stated that the criticism was "awful" and offensive, and observers described the Duke and his wife's behaviour as friendly and said that they fulfilled their duties.

-In May 1989, Sarah went on an official solo trip to Berlin.
+In May 1989, Ferguson went on an official solo trip to Berlin.